 The Solomon Islands have 2 telecom providers: Our Telekom and Bmobile – Vodafone Solomon Islands.
 Both operators have 2G and 3G networks.
 3G only covers the populated islands.
 Our Telecom has a 4G/LTE network in select areas.

-What SIM card should you buy when visiting the Solomon Islands?
 If you want to buy a SIM card in the Solomon Islands, I would recommend going with Our Telekom because they have the most extensive network throughout all the islands.

 Just like most countries in Oceania, you do not have to show your passport when buying a SIM card in the Solomon Islands.